AwkwaBear/Xilinx-HDL-Design/README.md

 # Xilinx-HDL-Design
-Answer key I have generated for Xilinx HDL tutorials when I was a TA for EE 260 Digital Design
+An answer key for 10 Labs I had generated for Xilinx HDL tutorials when I was a TA for EE 260 Digital Design Lab's and files available [here](https://www.amd.com/en/corporate/university-program/vivado/vivado-teaching-material/hdl-design.html)